a20351766/udo.1.4.0/docs/source/private-data-arch.rst

 the collection.

-Note that this private data reconciliation feature only works on peers running v1.4 or later of Fabric.
+Note that this private data reconciliation feature only works on peers running v1.4 or later of UDO.

 Access control for private data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~